 Sincerely, Eckerd Review Staff

 Although we are a literary journal, we pride ourselves in the diversity of the arts represented in our pages.
-We welcome fiction, nonfiction, poetry, and visual art; though we are open to other possibilities.
+We welcome fiction, nonfiction, poetry, hybrid writing (comics), critical essays and visual art.
 We have no specific stylistic preference, but the aesthetic tastes of our staff will change from year to year.

 If we publish you once, we’d love to see more of your work in the future!